stellarproject/terraos/stage0/README.md

 # stage0

-`stage0` contains the kernel and pxe images and code.
+`stage0` contains the kernel and initrd code

-This is the preboot code including the terra initrd.
+## kernel

+Linux kernel build filesystem.

+## pxe

+Small kernel that is used for PXE boot node installation.

+## boot

+Large kernel including the live rootfs for a live cd.